 Sometimes esthetic care professionals use lip Botox for a similar effect, but that’s not considered a dermal filler.

 The lip filler procedure takes just a few minutes and is minimally invasive.
-However, the procedure is not permanent and you will need to get future injections to maintain a plump pout.
+But the procedure is not permanent, and you’ll need to get future injections to maintain the lip fullness the filler creates.

 - Avoid strenuous exercise for 24 to 48 hours after you get lip or any other dermal fillers.
 Elevated blood pressure and heart rate from exercise may make swelling or bruising worse.
-You can take Arnica for bruising if your doctor approves.
-It’s fine to engage in light activity like walking.
+It’s fine to engage in light activity, like walking.